bengeendokter/portfolio-2.0/content/projects/en/dragon-fly.md

   https://res.cloudinary.com/bengeendokter/image/upload/v1657037703/dragon-fly_kd2qjh.png
 github: 'https://github.com/bengeendokter/GODOT-dragon-fly'
 ---
 This is my first game made with the Godot Engine.
-It's a simple infinite runner, high score game.
+It's an infinite runner, high score game.
 All the assets I used are from asset packs on itch.io to which I had the rights to use them.

 ## Screenshots
 ![Gameplay1](https://github.com/bengeendokter/GODOT-dragon-fly/blob/501cf40c12abb1af57bb2f10182381eb0338c5e1/promo/gif1.gif?raw=true)